-My management philosophy for the classroom is student centered.
+My philosophy for the classroom is student centered.
 With my approach I want to empower the students to not only make good choices but to also retain the ability to make good choices when I am not around.
 For this reason, I emphasize a principles based approach.

 The classroom should remain safe for all students, especially in an arts classroom; students are asked to make creative choices that may involve taking chances and ‘putting themselves out there.’
 They must feel free to take these creative risks.
 Because of this I have only three rules.